-La Pulente is situated at the beginning of the Bay and has plenty of parking on the opposite side of the road and toilets and a café on the slip.
+La Pulente is situated at the beginning of the Bay and has plenty of parking on the opposite side of the road.

 St Ouen's Bay (Le Braye)

 Le Braye has plenty going for it - soft sand, swimming at all tides, a large car park, public toilets and a popular café and restaurant.